instantlinux/docker-tools/images/mythtv-backend/README.md

   # (select all channels)
 ```
 * As user mythtv, invoke mythfilldatabase; you'll probably encounter a number of warnings about unknown xmltv channel identifier -- suppress those by changing the text `channel:` to `not channel:` in any line of this ${FILENAME} for which you don't have a valid channel entry (as viewed in the channel list in any of these places - mythweb UI, mythtfrontend listings screen, or SELECT from database's channel table).
 This is because the listings service includes many channels that your channel scan won't pick up, and the `tv_grab` utility insists on re-writing its config file upon each run, with the entire list it fetched from the listings service.

+### Contributing

+If you want to make improvements to this image, see [CONTRIBUTING](https://github.com/instantlinux/docker-tools/blob/main/CONTRIBUTING.md).

 [![](https://img.shields.io/badge/license-GPL--2.0-red.svg)](https://choosealicense.com/licenses/gpl-2.0/ "License badge") [![](https://img.shields.io/badge/code-mythtv%2Fmythtv-blue.svg)](https://github.com/mythtv/mythtv "Code repo")